northeastern-rc/rc-public-documentation/docs/source/using-ood/interactiveapps.rst

 hour, you will need to wait for Slurm to allocate a resource that can run for your requested time, which could take a long time to be allocated, depending on how busy the cluster is.

+If you are attempting to run a job on one of the interactive apps on OOD that launches a graphical user interface (GUI), such as Maestro, you might get an error if your passwordless ssh is not set up correctly.
+See :ref:`using_x11` for tips and troubleshooting information opening applications that use X11 forwarding.

 Available Apps (June 2020)
 ==========================